AmirMalaeb/FoodHub-Data-Analysis/README.md

 This project is a comprehensive data analysis of customer data from FoodHub, aimed at uncovering insights to improve business strategies and customer satisfaction.
 The analysis includes data preprocessing, exploratory data analysis (EDA), model training, and evaluation.

 ## Project Files
-- `Full_Code_Solution_AmirMalaeb.html`: An HTML file containing the complete code and results in a static, shareable format.
 - `FoodHub_Data_Analysis.ipynb`: The Jupyter Notebook file with the full code, data analysis, and model training steps.

 ## Project Overview